Aristex12/MyProTask_front/README.md

 # MyProTask_front

-MyProTask_front is a comprehensive solution for efficient management of employees and projects within an organization.
-This platform enables project managers to assign tasks to employees, track project progress, manage personnel, and much more.
+MyProTask_front is a comprehensive and intuitive platform designed to streamline the management of employees and projects within an organization.
+It allows project managers to efficiently assign tasks to employees, track the progress of various projects, and manage personnel details.
+The front-end application offers a user-friendly interface that enhances productivity and simplifies project oversight.

 ## Features